-2. Subject to paragraph 1, where a claim is submitted to arbitration under Article 10.16.1(b):

-- (a) an award of restitution of property shall provide that restitution be made to the enterprise; - (b) an award of monetary damages and any applicable interest shall provide that the sum be paid to the enterprise; and - (c) the award shall provide that it is made without prejudice to any right that any person may have in the relief under applicable domestic law. - 3.
-A tribunal is not authorized to award punitive damages. - 4.
+- 2. Subject to paragraph 1, where a claim is submitted to arbitration under Article 10.15.1(b): - (a) an award of restitution of property shall provide that restitution be made to the enterprise; - (b) an award of monetary damages and any applicable interest shall provide that the sum be paid to the enterprise; and - (c) the award shall provide that it is made without prejudice to any right that any person may have in the relief under applicable domestic law. - 3.
+A tribunal may not award punitive damages. - 4.
 An award made by a tribunal shall have no binding force except between the disputing parties and in respect of the particular case. - 5.
 Subject to paragraph 6 and the applicable review procedure for an interim award, a disputing party shall abide by and comply with an award without delay. - 6.
-A disputing party may not seek enforcement of a final award until: - (a) in the case of a final award made under the ICSID Convention, - (i) 120 days have elapsed from the date the award was rendered and no disputing party has requested revision or annulment of the award; or - (ii) revision or annulment proceedings have been completed; and - (b) in the case of a final award under the ICSID Additional Facility Rules or the UNCITRAL Arbitration Rules, - (i) 90 days have elapsed from the date the award was rendered and no disputing party has commenced a proceeding to revise, set aside, or annul the award; or - (ii) a court has dismissed or allowed an application to revise, set aside, or annul the award and there is no further appeal. - 7.
+A disputing party may not seek enforcement of a final award until: - (a) in the case of a final award made under the ICSID Convention, - (i) 120 days have elapsed from the date the award was rendered and no disputing party has requested revision or annulment of the award; or - (ii) revision or annulment proceedings have been completed; and - (b) in the case of a final award under the ICSID Additional Facility Rules, the UNCITRAL Arbitration Rules, or the rules selected pursuant to Article 10.15.3(d), - (i) 90 days have elapsed from the date the award was rendered and no disputing party has commenced a proceeding to revise, set aside, or annul the award; or - (ii) a court has dismissed or allowed an application to revise, set aside, or annul the award and there is no further appeal. - 7.
 Each Party shall provide for the enforcement of an award in its territory. - 8.
-If the respondent fails to abide by or comply with a final award, on delivery of a request by the non-disputing Party, a panel shall be established under Article 20.6 (Request for an Arbitral Panel).
-The requesting Party may seek in such proceedings: - (a) a determination that the failure to abide by or comply with the final award is inconsistent with the obligations of this Agreement; and
+If the respondent fails to abide by or comply with a final award, on delivery of a request by the non-disputing Party, a panel shall be established under Article 20.7 (Establishment of Panel).
+The requesting Party may seek in such proceedings: - (a) a determination that the failure to abide by or comply with the final award is inconsistent with the obligations of this Agreement; and - (b) in accordance with Article 20.9.2 (Panel Report), a recommendation that the respondent abide by or comply with the final award. - 9.
+A disputing party may seek enforcement of an arbitration award under the ICSID Convention or the New York Convention regardless of whether proceedings have been taken under paragraph 8.

-- (b) in accordance with Article 20.12 (Initial Report), a recommendation that the respondent abide by or comply with the final award. - 9.
-A disputing party may seek enforcement of an arbitration award under the ICSID Convention, the New York Convention, or the Inter-American Convention regardless of whether proceedings have been taken under paragraph 8. - 10.
-A claim that is submitted to arbitration under this Section shall be considered to arise out of a commercial relationship or transaction for purposes of Article I of the New York Convention and Article I of the Inter-American Convention.
+10. A claim that is submitted to arbitration under this Section shall be considered to arise out of a commercial relationship or transaction for purposes of Article I of the New York Convention.